weiqi-zhang/GAP/README.md

 ## Abstract

 <p>
-In this work, we present GAP, a novel method for converting raw, colorless 3D point clouds into high-quality Gaussian representations with text guidance.
-While 3D Gaussian Splatting (3DGS) has shown impressive rendering quality, bridging the gap from sparse point clouds—especially without color—remains a challenge.
-GAP performs well across various scenarios, from synthetic data to real-world scans and large-scale scenes, offering a reliable solution for point-to-Gaussian generation.
+In this work, we introduce GAP, a novel method for transforming raw, colorless 3D point clouds into high-quality Gaussian representations guided by text.
+Although 3D Gaussian Splatting (3DGS) has demonstrated impressive rendering capabilities, it remains challenging to convert sparse and uncolored point clouds into meaningful Gaussian forms.
+GAP effectively addresses this issue, performing robustly across a wide range of scenarios, including synthetic datasets, real-world scans, and large-scale scenes.
+It provides a reliable and versatile solution for point-to-Gaussian conversion.
           </p>